 Like medical platforms, chemistry websites do not have access to your circumstances and environmental properties, such as room ambient temperature, etc.

-This also applies to the use of chemicals laboratory.
+This also applies to the use of chemicals outside the laboratory.
 For example, the debate over whether the presence of chlorine in swimming pools is bad for your health has divided the internet for centuries.

 As an alternative to Google, you can search for information on the official websites of chemical companies and organizations.